 However, not every canned food is good for a Ragamuffin; some foods have a high content of carbohydrates, and thus, owners must carefully read the ingredient label on every canned food that they are planning to purchase for their Ragamuffin.
 That is exactly why I feed only YOUNG AGAIN PET FOOD.
 You can find a link on the bottom of each page of my website which will give you 10% off your order and free shipping.

 During their kitten hood, Ragamuffins have high calorie requirements, so owners should leave a bowl full of dry food always, in addition to canned food twice a day.
-As the kitty is getting older, the intake of canned food should be increased, while the intake of dry food should be decreased or eliminated.
+As the kitty is getting older, the intake of canned food should be decreased, while the intake of dry food should be increased.
 Since the RagaMuffin is still a kitten for 4 years it is important to feed kitten food for the first 6 months.
-I still continue to feed Young Again 50/22 with canned kitten food (Fancy Feast Pate (turkey, chicken, beef only) No Gravy) only if they need it
+I still continue to feed Young Again 50/22 with canned kitten food (Fancy Feast Pate (turkey, chicken, beef only) No Gravy) only if they need it.
+After the kitten stops growing bone (4 years old) you should feed Young Again Mature. ….more

 RagaMuffins and Exercising